Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

+In \cite{McPapa}, McCarthy--Papadopoulos defined a notion of the limit set, denoted by $\Lambda_{\mathcal{MP}}(H)$, in Thurston boundary for a non-elementary subgroup $H<\mcg$ with a pseudo-Anosov element, as the closure of fixed points of pseudo-Anosov elements.
+They further showed that the set $\Lambda(Ho)$ of accumulation points of a $H$-orbit in $\T$ is contained in the intersection locus of $\Lambda$ (those measured foliations with zero intersection with the ones in $\Lambda$).
+Their limit set $\Lambda_{\mathcal{MP}}(H)$ is exactly the set $\Lambda$ in Lemma \ref{UniqueLimitSet}, so we have $[\Lambda]=[\Lambda Go]$.
+Here $[\cdot]$ denotes the KM partition, but not the intersection locus in \cite{McPapa}.
+Therefore, it would be interesting to examine the exact relation between the Kaimanovich--Masur partition $[\cdot]$ and the intersection locus.

-In \cite{LS14}, Liu-Su proved that Gardiner-Masur boundary is the horofunction boundary of Teichm\"uller space (with Teichm\"uller metric).
-We list a few consequence of the general theory, in view of the results on Thurston boundary \cite{McPapa} .
+In \cite{LS14}, Liu--Su proved that Gardiner--Masur boundary is the horofunction boundary of Teichm\"uller space (with Teichm\"uller metric).
+We list a few consequences of the general theory, in view of the corresponding results on Thurston boundary \cite{McPapa}.

 \begin{lem} $\bGM$ is a convergence boundary with respect to finite difference relation $[\cdot]$.
-Moreover, \begin{enumerate} \item The finite difference relation $[\cdot]$ restricts on $\ue\subseteq \bGM$ as a trivial partition. \item All conical points are uniquely ergodic points. \item Every pseudo-Anosov elements are non-pinched contracting elements with minimal fixed points and have the full North-South dynamics on $\bGM$. \item Every non-elementary subgroup $G<\mcg$ has a unique minimal $G$-invariant closed subset $\Lambda$, so that $[\pG o]=[\Lambda]$ for any $o\in \T$. \end{enumerate} \end{lem} \begin{proof} The assertions (3) and (4) are corollaries of Lemmas \ref{SouthNorthLem} and \ref{UniqueLimitSet}, provided that (1) and (2) are proved.
+Moreover, \begin{enumerate} \item The finite difference relation $[\cdot]$ restricts on $\ue\subseteq \bGM$ as a maximal partition. \item All $(r,F)$-conical points in Definition \ref{ConicalDef2} are uniquely ergodic points. \item Every pseudo-Anosov elements are non-pinched contracting elements with minimal fixed points and have the North--South dynamics on $\bGM$. \item Every non-elementary subgroup $G<\mcg$ has a unique minimal $G$-invariant closed subset $\Lambda$, so that $[\pG ]=[\Lambda]$ for any $o\in \T$. \end{enumerate} \end{lem} \begin{proof} The assertions (3) and (4) are corollaries of Lemmas \ref{SouthNorthLem} and \ref{UniqueLimitSet}, provided that (1) and (2) are proved.

 \textbf{(1).} Let $[\xi]=[\eta]$ with $\xi\in \ue$, so $\|b_\xi-b_\eta\|\le K<\infty$.
 Take a geodesic ray $\gamma=[o,\xi]$ and $x_n\in \gamma$ tends to $\xi$.
 Let $y_n\to \eta$.
-As $|b_\xi(x_n)-b_{y_n}(x_n)|=|d(o,x_n)+d(o, y_n)-d(x_n, y_n)|\le K$, then $y_n\to \xi$ by Lemma \ref{PMFConv} so $\xi=\eta$ is proved.
+As $|b_\xi(x_n)-b_{y_n}(x_n)|=|d(o,x_n)+d(o, y_n)-d(x_n, y_n)|\le K$, then $y_n\to \xi$ by Lemma \ref{PMFConv}, so $\xi=\eta$ is proved.

-\textbf{(2).} Projecting to the quotient $\T/{\mcg}$, any geodesic ray ending at a $(r, F)$-conical point $\xi\in \bGM$ is recurrent into the $r$-neighborhood of closed geodesics corresponding to pseudo-Anosov elements in $F$.
+\textbf{(2).} Projecting to the quotient $\T/{\mcg}$, any geodesic ray ending at an $(r, F)$-conical point $\xi\in \bGM$ is recurrent into the $r$-neighborhood of closed geodesics corresponding to pseudo-Anosov elements in $F$.
 Thus, through (\ref{ThGMHomeoEQ}), $\xi$ is uniquely ergodic by a criterion of Masur \cite{Ma80}. \end{proof}